Once a Buhari promoter and now ‘disappointed’, Ynaija publisher faces attack - Premium Times Nigeria

 Mr. Jideonwo, 31, disclosed details of his divine interaction in an article published May 30, 2015 when Mr. Buhari’s inauguration was being celebrated across the country.

-He started the article with a recollection of how his public communication firm, StateCraft Inc., supervised Mr. Buhari and the All Progressives Congress’ media strategy during the campaign.
+He started the article with a recollection of how his public communication firm, StateCraft Inc., complemented Mr. Buhari and the All Progressives Congress’ media strategy during the campaign.

 He described the electioneering as the “most emotional” in his life during which he and his associates had “sleepless night” devising strategies for the APC.